chaseboykin/Formula_1_Project/README.md

 1. Who are the 10 teams currently in Formula 1?

-<code>SELECT constructors.name, constructors.nationality
+SELECT constructors.name, constructors.nationality
 FROM constructors
 JOIN constructorstandings
 ON constructors.constructorid = constructorstandings.constructorid
 JOIN races
 ON constructorstandings.raceid = races.raceid
 WHERE races.year = 2022
-GROUP by constructors.name, constructors.nationality;<code>
+GROUP by constructors.name, constructors.nationality;

 Result: